tychurch74/Chatbot-Context-Window-Extension-via-Summarization-Model/README.md

 pip install pillow
 ```

-2. Navigate to src/main.py and add your OpenAI API key to the openai.api_key setting.
-Implement a secure method to store and load your API key.
+2. Navigate to src/main.py and add your OpenAI API key to the openai.api_key setting. *Optional:* Implement a secure method to store and load your API key.

 3. Modify the settings at the beginning of the code as required, such as the num_iterations, chunk_size, completion_file_path, and message_history_file_path.